felixroos/rhythmical/format-guide.md

-# Format Guide
+# Digital Format Guide

 This document is a brainstorm on format guidelines.

 ## What is a Format

-- A format is a textual, logically structured representation of any content with finite complexity.
+- A format is a mostly textual, logically structured representation of any content with finite complexity.
 - A format represents at least a subset of the contents qualities by providing a syntax.
 - A format is an abstract interface between human ideas and the digital realm.